mozilla/bigquery-backfill/backfill/2025-01-22-firefox-installer schema-error/README.md

 ## Insert into prod stable table

-This step requires DSRE assistance to write to the stable table (TODO: create a ticket).
-The backfill staging table is deduped, so to insert into the prod table, we can run a `SELECT *` with a deestination table:
+This step requires DSRE assistance to write to the stable table (https://mozilla-hub.atlassian.net/browse/DSRE-1892).
+The backfill staging table is deduped, so to insert into the prod table, we can run a `SELECT *` with a destination table:
 ```
 bq query \
   --nouse_legacy_sql \